GetMetaMap/metamap-android-sdk/docs/metamap_android_sdk.md

 SDK size: ~2.5MB

-## Install the Mati Android SDK
+## Install the Metamap Android SDK

-To install the Mati Android SDK using [Gradle](https://gradle.org/), you will need to do the following:
+To install the Metamap Android SDK using [Gradle](https://gradle.org/), you will need to do the following:

 - Ensure that your top-level `build.gradle` references to the following repository: